nvpro-samples/vk_tessellated_clusters/README.md

 It will also look for [`nvpro_core2`](https://github.com/nvpro-samples/nvpro_core2) either as subdirectory of the current project directory, or up to two levels above.
 If it is not found, it will automatically download the git repo into `/build/_deps`.
 Note, that the repository of `nvpro_core2` needs to be updated manually in case the sample is updated manually, as version mismatches could occur over time.

-The Vulkan validation layers may interfere with extensions it doesn't know about, therefore it is currently disabled in debug builds.
-This will be changed with future Vulkan SDKs.

 ## Further Samples about NVIDIA RTX Mega Geometry